NikolaiGerasimov/NikolaiGerasimov.github.io/_posts/2022-10-31-my-new-post.md

         ```

 3. Now that Jekyll is installed, you can start to work with the **Chirpy** template.
 The following steps are based on the documentation on the Chirpy website, which can be found [here](https://chirpy.cotes.page/posts/getting-started/#option-1-using-the-chirpy-starter).
     - First clone the Chirpy Starter repository by clicking [here](https://github.com/cotes2020/chirpy-starter/generate).
-The 'Repository name' should be set as you username.github.io:
+The 'Repository name' should be set as yourusername.github.io:
         ![Cloning the GitHub Chirpy Starter repository](/assets/github-newrepo.png)

     - Navigate to your new repository and go to Settings -> Pages -> Build and deployment.
 Set Source as 'GitHub Actions':